vuestorefront/vue-storefront/docs/guide/general/introduction.md

 _Agency_ : It seems like mobile phones that customers use bit more than it could chew, so slow.
 As you know, powerful features come with price.

-_Client_ : Even myself can't take this heavy load time only to see a couple of product photos, let alone multiple products in any category page.
+_Client_ : What good is feature when no one reaches it.
+Even myself can't take this heavy load time only to see a couple of product photos, let alone multiple products in any category page.
 How do I fix this fundamentally?

 _Agency_ : How _bad_ do you want it?